dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2022_09_04-using-go-generics-to-pass-struct-slices-for-interface-slices.md

 However, sometimes it's not possible to make a function generic.
 Methods (functions on a type) require all type parameters to be on the type.
 [Parameterized methods are not allowed](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#No-parameterized-methods).

-The good new is that even in this case Generics can help to provide a much better conversion function then the previously listed options:
+The good news is that even in this case Generics can help to provide a much better conversion function then the previously listed options:

 ```
 func CastToHumans[T Human](humans []T) []Human {